 - open source and patent free

-If you want to reach everyone and maintain only one file format, you have only one choice: MP3.
-It is not the most advanced codec, but everything supports it and the quality is sufficient.
+If you want to reach every old device out there and maintain only one file format, then use MP3 (CBR - constant bitrate encoding).
+It is not the most advanced codec, but everything supports it.

-Finally, if you also want to archive an original version of your audio, use FLAC or just PCM (WAV, AIFF).
+Finally, if you also want to archive an original version of your audio, use FLAC, ALAC or just PCM (WAV, AIFF).